Skip to main content

 Collecting First-Party Data Through Your CPG Loyalty Program

-The strategic value of a CPG loyalty program is only partly in the rewards.
+The strategic value of a CPG loyalty programme is only partly in the rewards.
 The larger prize is the first-party data that the programme generates.
 In an era of cookie deprecation, tightening privacy regulation, and increasing scrutiny on third-party data sources, owning a direct relationship with your end consumers is a significant competitive advantage.

 What data can you realistically collect?
 At a minimum, a receipt-based or code-based CPG programme will give you registration data (email, basic demographics), purchase data (what product, at what retailer, when), and engagement data (how the consumer interacts with your communications and digital content).
+A retailer data partnership, such as Sainsbury's Nectar360 arrangement with FMCG suppliers, can go further still, matching a brand's own customer data against the retailer's purchase history inside a GDPR-compliant clean room, without either side handing over raw customer records.

 Over time, with the right platform and communication strategy, you can enrich that data significantly.
 Attitudinal data from surveys.
 Preference data from in-app interactions.
 Social amplification signals from share mechanics.
 Cohort analysis on what drives higher purchase frequency and what predicts churn.